ajay-karmakar/mov-rec/README.md

 # mov-rec

 A Python-based movie recommendation tool built using **Flet**, a UI framework based on **Flutter**, along with **Pandas** for fast data handling.
 The app fetches movie data from a `.csv` file, processes it using Pandas, and filters the results based on user input.
-It then uses the **Nearest Neighbors algorithm** from **Scikit-learn** to optimize the filtering process, providing faster and more accurate movie recommendations.
+It then uses genre-based one-hot encoding and applies stepwise filtering (primary, secondary, tertiary genre, and language) to recommend movies.
+The app is designed for speed and interactivity.

 ## Features

 - Built with [Flet](https://flet.dev/), a framework based on Flutter for creating modern, interactive user interfaces in Python.
 - **Fast Data Processing**: Uses **Pandas** to efficiently read, process, and filter the movie data from a `.csv` file, ensuring the app can handle large datasets and provide quick updates.
+- **Genre One-Hot Encoding**: Movie genres are processed into a one-hot encoded format for efficient filtering and selection.
+- **Stepwise Filtering**: Movies are filtered in steps: first by primary genre, then secondary, then tertiary, and finally by language, matching the user's selections.
+- **Randomized Recommendation**: From the filtered results, a random movie is selected to provide variety in recommendations.
 - **Real-time Recommendations**: The tool updates movie recommendations instantly as the user selects different genres or languages.
-- **Nearest Neighbors Filtering**: Uses the **Nearest Neighbors algorithm** from **Scikit-learn** to optimize movie recommendations by finding the most similar movies based on user input (e.g., genre, language).

 ## Screenshots